mehulagg/gitlab/doc/user/admin_area/settings/account_and_limit_settings.md

 [personal access tokens](../../profile/personal_access_tokens.md).
 This expiration date is not a requirement, and can be set to any arbitrary date.

-Personal access tokens are the only token needed for programmatic access to GitLab.
+Personal access tokens are the only tokens needed for programmatic access to GitLab.
-However, organizations with security requirements may want to enforce more protection to require regular rotation of these tokens.
+However, organizations with security requirements may want to enforce more protection by requiring the regular rotation of these tokens.

 ### Setting a limit